ReadableLabs/readable-vscode/README.md

 Once you log in with GitHub or create an account, comment autocomplete will be active.
 In order to get a comment suggestion, just type "// " on languages with C-Style comments, or "# " on Python.

+You can also start writing a couple of words, and then hit space to get a more specified comment suggestion.

 If you would like to enable/disable comment suggestions, then you can run "Readable: Enable Comment Suggestions", or "Readable: Disable Comment Suggestions" via the command palette.

 NOTE: Readable tries to mimick the style of your current comments, so if you want a specific "style" of comments, then all you have to do is document your code to give Readable examples to choose from.